djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 <small>*[[images.campfire-site-yosemite]]*, [[user.albert-bierstadt]]</small>

 Eight quick years ago I got in on the ground floor of a geographically-distributed Dungeons & Dragons game.
 Our crew is four players plus a multi-talented facilitator, commonly known as [[the Game Master|t.roleplaying.gm]], or GM for short.

-Even if you've never tried it, you probably know that classic [[pen and paper roleplaying|t.roleplaying.pen-and-paper]] involves folks sitting around a table, “inhabiting” a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
-The GM sets the scenes and keeps things moving.

 Because we live far apart, we use a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]] to facilitate the sessions and [[prdct.google-meet]] for the comms.
 Our game (or “campaign” in D&D-speak) is set in a well-known alternate reality known as [[the Forgotten Realms|t.rec.dungeons-and-dragons.forgotten-realms]] and our GM kicked things off with a homebrew prelude set around a gypsy caravan campfire before launching us into a popular commercial adventure scenario called [[game.storm-kings-thunder]].